 Skip to main content

-Home » SpotlightUS business news » The Bizarre Story Of McDonald’s “McBarge”
+Home » SpotlightUS business news » The Strange Tale Of McDonald’s “McBarge”

 There are McDonald's restaurants in all kinds of strange places around the world.